 The survey has been conducted by a London based law firm Michelmores LLP.
 It discovers that one in five persons (20%) of them have invested in Bitcoin and cryptocurrencies.
 These investment figures exceed seven times higher than the investments of the common population in cryptocurrencies.
 A recent survey by the Financial Conduct Authority (FCA) revealed these figures as low as 3 % of the total population.

 This is being observed as a positive indication that the millennials are switching towards a new form of investments embracing the risks involved in it rather than sticking to the old and safe mechanism.
+Trading or investing in Bitcoin also requires the trader to choose the perfect platform as there are numerous platforms in the crypto space.
+One of the top 10 trading platforms, Bitcoin Revolution trading platform is a fully automated trading software suitable for new as well as experienced traders.
+To know more please check Bitcoin Revolution Review.

 Interestingly the figures reveal that 70 % of this generation claims that their assets have been sourced from their own earnings from salaries.
 40% of the respondents generated their earnings from other investments.